45Drives/cephgeorep/README.md

 ## Usage

 To install this daemon, move build output to /usr/bin/ as cephfssyncd.
 Place cephfssyncd.service in /etc/systemd/system/.
-Launch daemon by running `service cephfssyncd start`, or add `service cephfssyncd start` to the end of your /etc/rc.local file.
-To monitor output of daemon, run `watch -n 1 service cephfssyncd status`.
+Launch daemon by running `systemctl start cephfssyncd`, or add `systemctl start cephfssyncd` to the end of your /etc/rc.local file.
+To monitor output of daemon, run `watch -n 1 systemctl status cephfssyncd`.

 ## Notes
 If your backup server is down, cephfssyncd will try to launch rsync and fail, however it will retry the sync at 30 second